molekilla/hapi-passport-saml/README.md

 # hapi-passport-saml
- A Hapi plugin that wraps passport-saml for SAML SSO (as SP)
+A Hapi plugin that wraps passport-saml for SAML SSO (as SP) with support for multiple strategies

 ## Current release
-1.0.0
+1.1.0

 ## Install